 TINA.org zooms in on the fine print in ad for “heart chews.”

-Find more of our coverage on brain supplements here.
+Find more of our coverage on products offering pain relief here.